A Review of Searches for Evidence of Tachyons: The cosmic ray spectrum

-The four features of the cosmic ray spectrum noted above have a natural explanation if the electron neutrino is a tachyon of mass $|m_\nu|\approx 0.5 eV$ or $m_\nu^2\approx -0.25 eV^2,$ as I discussed in a pair of 1999 papers.~\citep{Ehrlich1999, Ehrlich1999a} However, it should be noted that this mass estimate was only an approximate value, given the uncertainty in the energy of the knees, and in a later paper I revised it to $m_\nu^2=-0.11 eV^2$ based on other evidence.~\citep{Ehrlich2015}.
 The presence of the two knees and ankle show up most clearly when one displays $E^3dF/dE$ rather than $dF/dE$ itself -- see Fig. 2.
 The existence of the GZK cut-off is not obvious in the figure, in light of the handful of data points above $E=10^{20} eV,$ in seeming defiance of the cut-off.
-However, the rapid decline of $E^3dF/dE$ for the more accurate data points between the dashed line and $E=10^{20}$ clearly shows the cut-off occurs at the predicted energy (for a proton).
+However, the rapid decline of $E^3dF/dE$ for the more accurate (blue) data points between the dashed line and $E=10^{20}$ clearly shows the cut-off occurs at the predicted energy (for a proton).
+The four features of the cosmic ray spectrum noted above have a natural explanation if the electron neutrino is a tachyon of mass $|m_\nu|\approx 0.5 eV$ or $m_\nu^2\approx -0.25 eV^2,$ as I discussed in a pair of 1999 papers.~\citep{Ehrlich1999, Ehrlich1999a} However, it should be noted that this mass estimate was only an approximate value, given the uncertainty in the energy of the knees, and in a later paper I revised it to $m_\nu^2=-0.11 eV^2$ based on other evidence.~\citep{Ehrlich2015}.